-Reiner Hoyer is an award-winning Toronto contractor with 30 years experience, and he’s just completed his favourite project of all.
-Not surprisingly, it’s a house he built for himself and his wife Melanie, though this fact alone isn’t why Hoyer’s smiling these days.
+Reiner Hoyer is an award-winning Toronto contractor with 30 years experience, and his own house is his favourite project of all.
+Built for himself and his wife Melanie, this fact alone isn’t why Hoyer’s smiling these days.
 Energy performance and indoor air quality are the main reasons he’s so happy, and you can’t blame him.
 Hoyer’s house brings together enough leading edge construction technology that the structure requires no outside supplemental heat.
-Even when temps drop to -10ºC outdoors, the thermometer still reads a cozy +23ºC inside, thanks to nothing more than the incidental heat given off by high-efficiency lighting, small rooftop solar collectors, cooking and body heat.
+Even when temps drop to -10ºC outdoors, the thermometer still reads a cozy +23ºC/73ºF inside, thanks to nothing more than the incidental heat given off by high-efficiency lighting, small rooftop solar collectors, cooking and body heat.
 No furnace, baseboard heaters or gas fireplace necessary.
 Heiner’s house is gorgeous, too – no glass greenhouse look here.
 Indoor air quality is fresh and healthy, and anyone can build a house like this for 5% to 10% more than an ordinary custom home.
 All in all, it’s more than a good news story.
 Hoyer’s project proves how building a ultra-high efficiency, furnace-free home is possible in the real world using real trades and materials that anyone can get.

 Hoyer’s project began with an energy guzzling 1950s Toronto bungalow.
 The basement and one exterior wall was saved to meet zoning requirements to allow a rental suite in the basement.
 The end result is an elegant, three storey home built following design parameters of the Passive House movement. (www.passivehouse.ca).
 Not to be confused with “passive solar” houses, Passive Houses use efficient building shape, solar exposure, superinsulation, advanced windows, leading-edge ventilation and subtle technical features that require little or no energy inputs from conventional heating or cooling systems.
 There are 25,000 Passive Houses in Europe right now, but the idea is new enough in Canada that Hoyer’s project was almost strangled by building department red tape before it ever got going.
 The inability of the building inspection department to efficiently recognize new-to-them construction technologies that are proven and used elsewhere was a bigger challenge than building a house that stays warm in Canadian winters without a furnace.
 To learn more about the bureaucratic challenges of Hoyer’s project, see “Old Dog Snarls at New Tricks” below.